 It’s been a big year for reporting at Xero.
 We released a stack of exciting new features, introduced some brand new reports, and announced that we’re retiring the older versions of reports on 31 July 2023.
-As the deadline to switch gets closer, it’s a good time to reflect on what we’ve delivered this year and give you a sneak peek at what’s coming next.
+As the deadline to switch gets closer, it’s a good time to reflect on what we’ve delivered and give you a sneak peek at what’s coming next.

 |If you haven’t made the switch to new reports, we urge you to start moving your work across now, so you have plenty of time to get used to them before the older versions are retired.|